-Losses after income tax decreased by 32% on the prior year.
-The Company supplied and constructed and sold its first Car Park System to a Subaru dealership in Victoria Park, Western Australia for \$690,000 and in addition completed a number of fee generating detailed and concept car park designs for a number of clients in the airport, commercial property and car dealership industries.
-Operating expenses during the period were principally related to component expenses for the delivery of the completed Car Park System together with general employee expenses, corporate overheads and research and development expenditure.
+Losses after income tax decreased by 52% on the prior year.
+The Company completed a number of fee generating detailed and concept car park designs and provided technical services supporting feasibilities for projects across Local Government, Health, Private and Retail sectors.
+Operating expenses during the period were principally related to direct costs in completing the design works together with general employee expenses, corporate overheads and research and development expenditure.